aerowa/X270-Monterey-OpenCore/README.md

 # X270-Monterey-OpenCore
-EFI for Monterey OpenCore Hackintosh
+EFI for Monterey OpenCore Hackintosh on the 7th Gen CPU X270

 # Introduction
 While Monterey is brand spanking new, that also presents problems for those looking to upgrade.